 This small area seemed to have some partially cut trees as well as others lying on the ground.
 A sign, in German, explained the scene.
 It was a bit much to read at the time but after translating it, it reads:

-The slopes of the Middle Rhine Valley World Heritage Site are characterized by old low forests.
+Historical forest use in the Rheingau - The coppice economy The slopes of the Middle Rhine Valley World Heritage Site are characterized by old low forests.
 Tree species such as oak, hazel or hornbeam have good resilience and were put on the stick (cut off) in the spring when the trees were in full sap.
 The bark, which was easy to remove at that time, was peeled from the trunk with a wooden spoon and used as tan (bark containing tannic acid) for leather tanning.
 The bark was a valuable commodity up to the end of the 19th century.
 The wood was used as firewood or for vineyard poles.
 The coppice forests were used collectively and were an important part of local supply cycles.
+Due to the small-scale, periodic management, a mosaic of different lighting conditions was created.
+This richness in structure made possible a great variety of species.
+Many species disappeared from our cultural landscape due to the abandonment of the use of coppice forests, because today the landscape is mainly characterized by dark, closed high forests.
+In front of you you will find different stages of a regenerated coppice within the nature reserve "Coppice".
+What can you discover from the trail?

 Google Search, with unlinkable results from Oxford Languages, defines coppice as a British word: